maplesyrup-0606/Mercury/UBC/CPEN 4-1/CPSC 425/Lectures/Lecture 18.md

 ##### In the case of ReLU
 - With ReLU activation, we effectively get a linear spline approximation to any function.
-- Optimization of neural network parameters = finding slops and transitions of linear pieces.
+- Optimization of neural network parameters = finding slopes and transitions of linear pieces.
 - The quality of approximation on the number of linear segments.

 We model functions to be piece-wise linear (the positive component) → which approximates the non-linear function.